adameat/MaximWire/README.md

 # MaximWire

-This is very simple library to connect DS18B20 temperature sensor devices from Arduino NANO 33 BLE controllers.
+This is very simple library to connect DS18B20 temperature sensors and Arduino NANO 33 BLE controllers.

 Getting started
 ---------------